Nostrathomas0/Web_CV/README.md

 _sending messages of hope on the winds of communication_

   **Projects, Workshops & Presentations chronologically**
-_August 2019 - May 2020_ The State University of New York at Stonybrook University _Masters of Arts in Teaching English to Speakers of Other Languages_  SUNY Stonybrook M.A.
-TESOL
-Masters of Arts degree Teaching English to Speakers of Other Languages
+_August 2019 - May 2020_ Stonybrook University: Masters of Arts in Teaching English to Speakers of Other Languages Masters of Arts degree Teaching English to Speakers of Other Languages
 [Phonology] (https://github.com/Nostrathomas0/1/blob/master/kwarks/Georgian_Pratt_Anaysis.pdf)
 [unit plan] (https://nostrathomas0.github.io/1/)